qmates-tech/stairway-to-qmate/README.md

-# Starway to Orione: the Orione Team Learning Path
+# QMate's learning path

-This is the learning path every new developer has to follow when joining the XPeppers team.
+This is the learning path every new developer has to follow when joining our team.

 This path reflects our team's culture and values, which have their roots in the [agile values and principles](http://agilemanifesto.org/), as well as in those of XP, and in the [software craftsmanship manifesto](http://manifesto.softwarecraftsmanship.org/).